micahcourey/DrupalCodeReview/sites/all/modules/shift_cipher/README.md

-Sum Drupal Module
+Shift Cipher Module
 =================

 By Micah Courey, 23-Oct-2015

-A custom module for Drupal which encrypts user input using a Shift Cipher.
+A custom module for Drupal which encrypts user input using a shift cipher.

 Setup
 ----------